limatheus/openshift-php-framework-stack/README.md

-This cartridge is work in progress
+This cartridge is work in progress.

-# openshift-php-cgi-apache-composer
+# openshift-php-framework-stack

-Base cartridge to develop PHP applications relying on PHP frameworks
+Base cartridge to develop PHP applications relying on PHP frameworks.